-- positive components, consisting of the income from sales or provision of services, variations in stocks (if positive) and other operating income and revenues, and - negative components, consisting solely of the cost of purchasing goods and services, the cost incurred for using third party goods, variations in stocks (if negative), depreciation, and amortization of fixed assets and sundry management charges.
+- positive components, consisting of the income from sales or provision of services, variations in stocks (if positive) and other operating income and revenues, and - negative components, consisting solely of the cost of purchasing goods and services, the cost incurred for using third party goods, variations in stocks (if negative), depreciation, and amortization of fixed assets and sundry management charges and the cost for permanent employees.

-Employment costs, costs deriving from the provision of temporary self-employed work and financial charges are not deductible for IRAP purposes.
-Therefore, such a special deduction has been applied in relation to the cost referring to those employees who have a timeless contract in place.
+Costs, costs deriving from the provision of temporary self-employed work and financial charges are not deductible for IRAP purposes.

 The general rate applied is equal to 3.9%.
-In some regions this rate may be higher.
+In some regions this rate may be higher or lower.

-Special rules apply to establish the taxable assessment basis of specific entities such as: banks, financial institutions and companies and insurance companies, and, in some cases, different rates are applied as well.
+Special rules apply to establish the taxable assessment basis of specific entities such as: banks, financial institutions (4.65%) and companies and insurance companies (5.9%), and, in some cases, different rates are applied as well.

-4. Value added tax (IVA, Imposta sul Valore Aggiunto)
+4. Value added tax (VAT - "IVA", "Imposta sul Valore Aggiunto")

-VAT is a general tax on consumption applied on the "value added" on goods and services, in particular tax is due on the increase in value of goods or services in the different phases of production and trade, until it reaches the final consumer who suffers the full cost of the tax.
+VAT is a general tax on consumption applied on the 'value added' on goods and services, in particular tax is due on the increase in value of goods or services in the different phases of production and trade, until it reaches the final consumer who incurs the full cost of the tax.